Top Industrial Valves Used in the Fertilizer Industry - Aira Euro Automation

 • Slurry pipelines

 Aira’s ball valves are available in full-bore and reduced-bore designs.
-We manufacture ball valves in corrosion-resistant materials like stainless steel (SS316) and special alloys for high-pressure and high-temperature applications.
-Our valves also come in manual, pneumatic, and electric actuated versions to suit both simple and automated operations.
+We manufacture ball valves using corrosion-resistant materials such as Stainless Steel (SS316) and special alloys suitable for high-pressure and high-temperature applications.

 Butterfly Valves: Cost-Effective Flow Control for Larger Lines